NTGx86/StringStripper/README.md

 It can function as a standalone script or as part of a one liner taking command-line input.

 Expected availability June 2023.

+Additional Notes: This script just like many other on my GitHub page are tools that I delevoped as projects in response to my cybersecurity engineering coursework at the University of Arizona.
+With that in mind, many of the functionality is not novel or groundbreaking, but simply a method for me to apply my skills and have fun with python.